-4.1 Variable importance assessmentRegression variable importance
+4.1 Regression variable importance

 The selection of variables is an important step of a nonlinear regression model.
 The importance analysis of the variables carried out for this research found that a larger number of variables can improve the regression effect of these models to some extent.
-Due to the variables obtained in this study come from multiple data sources, their preprocessing may affect the construction of regression models and their relationship with SM.
-Moreover, variables collinearity and hyperparameters also affects the importance relationship of variables.
-This average result of the 128 regression models can give a relatively reasonable result.
-Figure 12Figure 13 shows the average importance scores of each variable for the RF and XGB models across all available days.
+Figure 12 shows the average importance scores of each variable for the RF and XGB models across all available days.

 The importance scores of different variables in the RF based model and the XGB based model are similar.
 LST and surface albedo both affect surface energy exchange and partition.
-LST is a veryn important variable in both models, which is consistent with the study of Zhao et al. (2018).
+LST is a very important variable in both models, which is consistent with the study of Zhao et al. (2018).
 NSDSI is the most sensitive soil moisture index compared to LSWI and NDWI, which was demonstrated in Yue et al. (2019).
 Topographical factors also exhibite importance on SM, especially elevation.
-NDVI is more sensitive to vagetation index than EVI and LAI.
-However, their effect was smaller than that of soil moisture index.
-It indicates that the SM inversion method based only on LST and VI is inadequate.
 The influence of soil texture (sand, silt and clay) is relatively weak, but it cannot be completely ignored.

-The standard deviation of the importance scores of each variable is shown with error bars in Fig. 132.
+The standard deviation of the importance scores of each variable is shown with error bars in Fig. 12.
 Its changes are mainly affected by the samples used in the regression model and the temporal variations in surface variables.
 For static variables such as soil structure and topographic factors, the changes in their importance scores mainly depend on the number and the location of the samples.
-Figure 13 also shows that their standard deviation is relatively small.
+Figure 12 also shows that their standard deviation is relatively small.
 Compared with static variables, the standard deviation of the importance scores of dynamic variables is significantly larger, especially for LST and LAI.
 This indicates that it is not reliable to construct a single regression model for a long time series.